-Age: 33 Residence: Toronto, Ontario, Canada Nominee Non-Independent
+Age: 34

+Director since: May 2, 2018

+Non-Independent

-Senior leadership, finance, board and corporate governance, human resources, mergers and acquisitions, information technology and project management.
+Senior leadership, finance, board and corporate governance, human resources, mergers and acquisitions and project management.
 OCCUPATION: President, Andover Capital Corporation and Northstar Scaffold Services Inc.

 BIOGRAPHY: Mr. McCain is the President of both Andover Capital Corporation, a privately-held investment and holding company, and Northstar Scaffold Services Inc., one of Canada's leading independent scaffolding and shoring providers.
 Previously, he worked as a management consultant with The Boston Consulting Group.
 He is a director of McCain Capital Inc., and an investment committee member and director of McCain Capital Partners.